-This is especially important because ice dams are often pushed by roofing companies as another one of those “options you may want to have or else…” Since it is natural to be suspicious of roofing companies offering options, the instinct is to turn it down.
-But this may not be a wise choice.
-Let's look at what can happen when an ice dam forms.
+This is especially important because ice dams are often pushed by roofing companies as another one of those “options you may want to have or else…” Since it is natural to be suspicious of roofing companies offering "options," the instinct is to turn it down.

 How Ice Dams Can Ruin Your House